Day 01 – Friday 27th May

-Having checked the state of the motorway traffic with it being a Bank Holiday weekend, I decided to go “the country way” via Buxton, Ashbourne & Lichfield through the Derbyshire & Staffordshire countryside.
-This then made me think of a Plan… so I arranged to meet up with Glyn in Lichfield for a beer & something to eat as it was a place that neither of us had been for a long time.
+I checked the state of the motorway traffic with it being a Bank Holiday weekend.
+I decided to go “the country way” via Buxton, Ashbourne & Lichfield through the Derbyshire & Staffordshire countryside.
+This then made me think of a Plan… so I arranged to meet up with Glyn in Lichfield for a beer & something to eat.
+It was a place that neither of us had been for a long time.

-Driving past the limestone quarries just south of Buxton, I noticed what appeared to be a plume of white dust behind my car, but thought nothing of it because the whole of the countryside in that area is covered with a fine layer of limestone dust from the blasting operations at the local quarries.
+Driving past the limestone quarries just south of Buxton, I noticed what appeared to be a plume of white dust behind my car but thought nothing of it.
+The countryside in that area is covered with a fine layer of limestone dust from the blasting operations at the local quarries.

-Just outside of Ashbourne, I pulled over & had a phone conversation with my mechanic – Ashley – who had finished putting the engine back together only on Wednesday evening.
-As he was going out with his family, we agreed that I’d get in touch with the AA & we’d be advised by them… meanwhile there was a small pool of diesel forming underneath the engine!!
+Just outside of Ashbourne, I pulled over & had a phone conversation with my mechanic – Ashley .
+He had only finished putting the engine back together on Wednesday evening.
+As he was going out with his family, we agreed that I’d get in touch with the AA.
+Meanwhile there was a small pool of diesel forming underneath the engine!!

-After an hour, & spot on to their ETA, the AA man in his yellow van arrived & after some digging around, he spotted that one of the new fuel lines had come off its injector & was pumping diesel out (the mpg is bad enough without assistance like this in using the stuff!!).
-Fortunately, the AA man was able to fix it in place with a cable tie & suggested that I head back home to get it checked properly by Ashley.
+After an hour, & spot on to their ETA, the AA man in his yellow van arrived.
+After some digging around, he spotted that one of the new fuel lines had come off its injector.
+It was pumping diesel out (the mpg is bad enough without assistance like this in using the stuff!!).
+Fortunately, the AA man was able to fix it in place with a cable tie.
+He suggested that I head back home to get it checked properly by Ashley.